-Check your bike in 5 steps
+Check your bike in 6 steps

 With cycling season already well underway, now's the time to be getting your child's beloved bike ready for lots of exciting new adventures.
 We're here to help you get that woom bike out of hibernation and ready to go, with tips on what you need to look out for and which parts you'll need to check over again at regular intervals during the peak cycling season.

-Step 1: Cleaning
+Step 1: Cleaning the frame

-The benefits of cleaning the bike first are that not only will your child have a great time riding a bike that is so clean that it sparkles, you'll also be able to spot any potential defects more easily.
+The benefits of cleaning the bike first are that not only will your child have a great time riding a bike that is so clean that it sparkles, you'll also be able to spot any potential defects.
 Just don't use a jet wash or high-pressure hose as there is a risk of water getting in the bearings.

-Step 2: Clean and oil the chain
+Step 2: Cleaning and oiling the chain

 Wrap the chain with a dry cloth loosely held in your hand and run the chain through a few times to remove any old grease and dirt.
 Apply an even coating of chain oil over the chain and use a cloth to mop up any excess oil.

 When it comes to topping up the chain's lubrication, you'll just need to remove the front and rear plastic parts of the chainguard.
-Let our technician Tim show you how it's done in this video.
-Then you can add just a few drops of lubricating grease from above – preferably in the lower chain strand – so they run in the gap between the Chainlooper clip and the inner part.
+Let us show you how it's done in this video.
+Then you can add a few drops of lubricating grease from above – preferably in the lower chain strand – so they run in the gap between the Chainlooper clip and the inner part.

 Even if a bike appears to be in perfect working order, it's important to check it over at least once a month to make sure that all the bolts are securely fastened and/or that the quick-release skewers are tight enough.
 The following bolted connections on a bike are absolutely essential in guaranteeing a safe ride:

-- And then make sure that the seatpost clamp is nice and tight.
-If not, you can rectify this using a hex key (woom 1–2) or the quick-release skewer (woom 3–6).
-It is also worth checking the height of the saddle and raising it if your child has had a bit of a growth spurt over the winter.
-But only increase it by a small amount at first – after a long break from the bike, it is sensible to have the saddle at a height that allows your child to reach the ground with both feet.
+- Now is a good time to check the seat height in case your child has grown.
+Only increase it by a small amount at first – after a long break of the bike, it is sensible to have the saddle at a height that allows your child to reach the ground with both feet.
 Once their confidence and stability are back, you can raise the saddle some more.

 Step 4: Check the brakes!

-- Try out the left-hand and right-hand brake levers in turn to see if you can feel any resistance
+- Try out the left-hand and right-hand brake levers in turn to see if you can feel any resistance.

 - Then you need to test the brakes further by checking that the front and rear wheels do actually come to a stop when you activate the brake levers.